 Do Guinea Pigs Like Bananas and Banana Peels?

 Like many other fruits and veggies, guinea pigs adore the taste of banana peels.
 Granted, some guinea pigs may have a specific preference, and they might not be as crazy about the peels.
 The peels are a bit more bitter than the fruit itself.

 If you offer a small helping of fruits, it’ll be pretty obvious if your guinea pig does not like it.
 They might not touch it at all.
 But the more you give them new tastes to sample, the quicker you can get a feel for the snacks they prefer.

 It might surprise you even more to know that humans can delight in banana peels as well.
 Many people peel the banana and discard the outside.
 But we even reap benefits if we eat the peels.
 Not everyone will enjoy the bitter flavor, but it is entirely safe and nutritious.

 Too much sugar in your guinea pig’s diet can have consequences.
 Too much sugar can cause obesity and diarrhea, leading to more significant health issues down the line.

 Sugar is not suitable for your guinea pig’s teeth, nor is it good for their weight.
 Keeping your guinea pig at a moderate weight will increase its life vitality.

 As with any other sweet snack, offer the banana and its peel in moderation for the best results.

 So, now we know that guinea pigs can absolutely have banana peels along with their banana at snack time.
 As long as you portion correctly, the peels hold vital, beneficial nutrients for your guinea pig’s overall health and vitality.

-Remember to make sure that the banana peels organic to remove any risk of chemical exposure.
-And keep in mind that we people candlelight and banana peels as well if we so choose.
+Remember to make sure that the banana peel is organic to remove any risk of chemical exposure.
+And keep in mind that we people can delight and banana peels as well if we so choose.